EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 On the recommended gstreamer backend, output is a jack client or port if JACK is running, otherwise it is an alsa  device.
 The special string @auto(the default) autoselects an appropriate output.

-##### mplayer specific

-output must be a string that selects an output device.
-A typical value on linx would be pulse::n where n is the pulse sink index, see mplayer's -ao option for more details.

-eq is mplayer specific and does nothing with other backends. eq if present can take the value 'party' causing the EQ to be set to allow easier conversation.

-With the mplayer backend, if you give it a video file, it will likely open a window and play it.
-Passing fs=True may allow you to play fullscreen, but any use of this "hidden feature" is very experimental. results may be undefined if you attempt to play a video in an environment that does not support it.
-All the features that work with audio should also work with video.

-#### Gstreamer Specific

-The loop attribute can be set to a number of times to loop.
-To loop forever, just use 999999999 or some other crazy number.

 #### kaithem.sound.builtinSounds